 - Drawn from the list of interdisciplinary Organization-Relevant Elective (ORE) courses, below.

 Lower-Level Coursework: S/OS concentrators may apply no more than three 0100-level courses toward their concentration requirements.
 SOC 0100 and SOC 0300 (if taken) count toward this lower-level course allowance.

-Upper-Level Coursework: At least 3 of the 5 courses counted toward the Organizational Studies Foundation, Advanced Organizational Studies, and Concentration Elective requirements (combined) must be at the 1000 level or above, and at least 1 must be a substantive seminar (1870/1871).
+Upper-Level Coursework: At least 3 of the 5 courses counted toward the Organizational Studies Foundation, Advanced Organizational Studies, and Concentration Elective requirements (combined) must be at the 1000 level or above, and at least 1 must be a advanced seminar (1870-1873).